vigna/fastutil/REVISION.md

 	* All methods overriding some other method must sport the @Override annotation.

+	* All implementation of deprecated methods must propagate the deprecation annotation and documentation.

+	* Annotation must be in the order @Deprecated, @Override,
+	  @SuppressWarnings.

 Type-specific methods
 ---------------------

 For each new type-specific method, the following must happen:

-	* The method documentation must contain only a
-	  `@see` pointing at the corresponding non-type-specific
+	* The method documentation must contain only a short title (more or less copied from the non-specific JDK documentation) and a `@see` pointing at the corresponding non-type-specific method.
-	  method.

 	* The corresponding non-type-specific method must be redeclared as @Deprecated with the following documentation